utshomax/postman-docs/src/pages/docs/postman-flows/gs/the-flows-interface.md

 * **(5) Forms:** Create a form that runs a flow on user submission.
 Learn more about forms [here](link to forms).
 * **(6) Webhook-based applications:** Create a flow that either runs automatically on a schedule, or whenever a specified event happens.
 More information on webhooks and automatic runs can be found [here](/docs/postman-flows/concepts/automatic-runs/).
-* **(7) Console:** This is where all API activity can be found.
-Useful for debugging flows and ensuring your flow is running with the information expected.
+* **(7) Console:** This is where you can find all API activity.
+This is useful for debugging flows and ensuring your flow is running with the expected information.
 A guide on debugging flows can be found [here](/docs/postman-flows/reference/debugging/)

 ### Navigation